Probate Administration Attorneys in Melrose, MA

 Under the State of Massachusetts’ laws, the estate of a person who has passed away must undergo the probate process.
-The entire probate process can be extremely lengthy as well as costly.
-There can be no debate that losing a loved one is an overwhelming event when emotions are running high, and going through a complicated legal process is likely unwelcome in a difficult time of grieving.
+The entire process can be extremely lengthy and costly.
+Losing a loved one is an overwhelming event, and emotions tend to run high during these challenging times.
+Going through a complicated legal process is likely unwelcome in a difficult time of grieving.

 One of the last things that you want to think about is having to deal with the various legal issues that accompany the probate process after your loved one passes away.
-Nonetheless, if you have been appointed to act as the executor or personal representative of your loved one’s estate, it is highly recommended that you hire a probate administration attorney who can help you navigate the often-complicated issues that accompany probate.
+Nonetheless, suppose you have been appointed to act as the executor or personal representative of your loved one’s estate.
+In that case, it is highly recommended that you hire a probate administration attorney who can help you navigate the often-complicated issues that accompany probate.
+Martino Law Offices, LLC, strives for legal excellence and we can help you with your probate issues as well as provide other estate planning legal services.

 What Type of Property Does Not Have to Go Through Probate?

 The determination as to whether or not an estate needs to be probated can largely depend on exactly how the decedent’s property was titled when they passed away.
-In some cases, the property may not have to go through the probate process due to the fact that, by law, it rightfully passes to another individual.
+In some cases, the property may not have to go through the probate process because, by law, it rightfully passes to another individual.

 Some common examples include: